MA by Project - MA

 Why study this course?

 This unique research degree is tailored to opening new opportunities in creative practice, professional and academic fields.
 The course provides unparalleled access to the Faculty’s range of resources within a stimulating and creative environment.
 You can choose from a number of subject areas, which you can browse in the carousel below.
+In the most recent (2014-15) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.

 The MA by Project is an innovative degree that gives you the opportunity to set your own agenda as a practitioner / researcher.
 You will be supported to develop and explore your practice through a self-directed research project, making your own work central to your programme of study throughout the duration of the course.